CaioRecife/desktop/README.pt-BR.md

 And to see what the team is working on currently and in the near future, check out the [GitHub Desktop roadmap](https://github.com/desktop/desktop/blob/development/docs/process/roadmap.md).

-## I have a problem with GitHub Desktop
+## Eu tenho um problema com GitHub Desktop

 Note: The [GitHub Desktop Code of Conduct](https://github.com/desktop/desktop/blob/development/CODE_OF_CONDUCT.md) applies in all interactions relating to the GitHub Desktop project.

-First, please search the [open issues](https://github.com/desktop/desktop/issues?q=is%3Aopen) and [closed issues](https://github.com/desktop/desktop/issues?q=is%3Aclosed) to see if your issue hasn't already been reported (it may also be fixed).
+Primeiro, por favor pesquise [open issues](https://github.com/desktop/desktop/issues?q=is%3Aopen) and [closed issues](https://github.com/desktop/desktop/issues?q=is%3Aclosed) to see if your issue hasn't already been reported (it may also be fixed).